null

 Heritage and collector pieces — for collectors who rotate straps and want an exotic option that reads as knowledgeable and considered rather than simply formal.
 Ostrich is the collector's exotic choice — more distinctive than lizard, more approachable than alligator.

-Women's watches at 18mm — ostrich-embossed calfskin at 18mm in warm cognac or brown tones is a tactilely distinctive and visually rich choice for ladies' dress and dress-sport watches.
+Women's watches at 18mm — ostrich-embossed calfskin at 18mm in warm brown tones is a tactilely distinctive and visually rich choice for ladies' dress and dress-sport watches.
 More approachable than alligator for everyday dress contexts.
 Available in short lengths.

 Colour Guide